 How can I control whether my data is used for model training?

-If you are logged into Copilot with a Microsoft Account or other third-party authentication, you can control whether your conversations are used for training the generative AI models used in Copilot.
-Opting out will exclude your past, present, and future conversations from being used for training these AI models, unless you choose to opt back in.
-If you opt out, that change will be reflected throughout our systems within 30 days.
+If you are logged into Copilot with a Microsoft Account or other third-party authentication, you can control whether your conversation activity is used for training Microsoft's generative AI models.
+Opting out will exclude your future conversations from being used for training these AI models, unless you choose to opt back in.

 Read how to control whether your conversations are used for model training.